Diocese of Maitland-Newcastle: History

-Prior to the establishment of the diocese, the Hunter Region was under the administration of the Sydney archdiocese.
-The Catholic Church defines a diocese as '" portion of the people of God, which is entrusted to a bishop" or as "a community of Christ's faithful in communion of faith and sacraments with their bishop".
-The three most notable priests assigned to the Hunter Region, Therry, Dowling and Lynch, strived to build churches, schools and establish Catholic parishes.
+Prior to the establishment of the diocese, the Hunter region was under the administration of the Sydney archdiocese.
+The Catholic Church defines a diocese as "a portion of the people of God, which is entrusted to a bishop" or as "a community of Christ's faithful in communion of faith and sacraments with their bishop" (see 1986 Code of Canon Law, Canon 369.)
+The three most notable priests assigned to the Hunter region, Therry, Dowling and Lynch, strived to build churches, schools and establish Catholic parishes.
+Monsignor Hartigan.

+In these early years, travel to the Hunter was via the convict-built road from Windsor to Maitland via Wollombi, currently a world heritage listed item of heritage.
+The 1838 date coincided with the coronation of Queen Victoria and the Victorian era which included the age of steam driven locomotion.
+This new means of travel assisted the missionary expansion initiatives throughout New South Wales.
 Six Catholic parishes established were East Maitland 1835 (the first Catholic church built north of Sydney was the first St Joseph's Church in 1835), Newcastle 1838, West Maitland 1841, Singleton 1845, Taree 1846, Raymond Terrace 1852.

-During 1840 and 1845 Archbishop Bede Polding visited the whole Hunter Valley and laid foundation stones for churches at Wollombi and St John's at Campbell's Hill.
+In 1840 Thomas Haydon donated 2 1/2 acres for a church and cemetery at Murrurundi.
+In 1841 a foundation stone was laid for a wooden chapel and the cemetery consecrated.
+The chapel was completed in 1841 and replaced by the current sandstone building in 1860 which Archbishop Polding blessed and dedicated to St Joseph on 19 February 1860.
+The memorial plaque on the wall of the church and street the church is on is Polding Street overlooking the great northern railway.
+During 1840 and 1845, Archbishop Bede Polding visited the whole Hunter Valley and laid foundation stones for churches at Wollombi and St John's at Campbell's Hill.
 The foundation stone was moved to West Maitland where St John the Baptist Church opened in 1846.

 By a papal brief dated 27 May 1847, the Titular See of East Maitland was created with the Most Reverend Charles Henry Davis nominated as bishop.
 Bishop Davis was also the auxiliary bishop to the Archbishop of Sydney and lived in Sydney, never visiting his titular see in East Maitland, therefore the Titular See of East Maitland remained under the administration of the Archdiocese of Sydney until the Most Reverend James Murray was nominated Bishop of Maitland in 1865, taking possession of St John the Baptist Church, West Maitland, as his cathedral on 1 November 1866.